 By ‘a bit rich’ we mean there is too much fuel present, and by ‘a bit lean’ we mean there is not enough fuel present, therefore the air/fuel ratio is incorrect and needs adjusting to get the balance right again.

-When talking about air/fuel ratios you will also hear people talking quite a lot about something called ‘Lambda 1’ too.
+When talking about air/fuel ratios you will also hear people talking quite a lot about something called a stoichiometric mixture, or ‘Lambda 1’.

-This is important because Lambda 1 is generally considered to be the point at which the air and fuel mixture is perfect for a petrol engine – it’s just enough fuel to provide a nice, clean, and safe combustion with minimal emissions.
+Both refer to the point at which the air and fuel mixture is perfect for a gasoline engine – it’s just enough fuel to provide a nice, clean, and safe combustion with minimal emissions.
 This occurs when we have 14.7 parts of air to one part of fuel, or an air/fuel ratio of 14.7:1.
 Divide the actual AFR by the stoichiometric ratio and you get the Lamba number, which will be 1 if they are both the same, greater than 1 if there is more air than ideal, or less than one if there is too much fuel.

 The 14.7:1 ratio is perfect for idling and light throttle cruising conditions as it’s the most efficient mixture possible, meaning the best fuel economy and lowest emissions.
 However when we want the engine to start making more power (when we accelerate, for example) we don’t want efficiency, we want power.
 Under those conditions we need a different air/fuel ratio, to make more power.
 Typically, maximum engine power is achieved using an air/fuel ratio of around 12:1.